 Mangroves are an essential ecosystem with dense roots that serve as an anchor for the soil and the coast, preventing erosion and creating a barrier between ocean systems and the land.

-In addition, another of the objectives we have with Eden Projects is to reforest and revive the natural habitat of endangered animal species.
+One of the main goals that we have with Eden Projects is to reforest and revive the natural habitat of endangered animal species.

-Madagascar has some of the most unique and rare plant and animal species on earth, and yet 50% are in danger of extinction.
-In fact, one of the rarest mammal species on earth, the lemur, lives in the forests of Madagascar.
+Madagascar has some of the most unique and rare plant and animal species on earth.
+However, 50% of them are in danger of extinction.
+One of the rarest mammal species on earth, the lemur, lives in the forests of Madagascar.

 More than half of all lemur species are classified as vulnerable, endangered or critically endangered.
 In the last 2,000 years, at least 15 species of lemurs have become extinct.
 The two main reasons why these fascinating creatures are disappearing are poaching and deforestation.

-Like Madagascar, Mozambique is home to vast mangrove forests and, just like in Madagascar, Mozambique's mangroves have been decimated and largely destroyed.
+Like Madagascar, Mozambique is home to vast mangrove forests that have been decimated and largely destroyed.

-Together with Eden Reforestation Projects, we are working with local communities and villagers to restore, replant and protect these beautiful forest systems.
+Together with Eden Reforestation Projects, we are working with local communities and villagers to restore, replant and protect these precious forest systems.

 Up until today, with your support we’ve: